 The firm provides pro bono legal services in a multitude of areas including, microfinance, microinsurance, affordable housing, not-for-profit incorporation, transactional and intellectual property assistance to not-for-profit organizations and microentrepreneurs besides several others.

-The candidate must have 3-4 years of experience to join the real estate group.
-Should have experience working for a complex, stand-alone real estate practice at a top-tier firm and top education credentials.
-Should preferably have acquisition and joint venture experience, as well as exper...
+Seeking an Associate with 1-4 years of experience to join the Real Estate group.
+Should possess experience working for a complex, stand-alone Real Estate practice at a top-tier firm and top education credentials.
+Must have acquisition and joint venture experience, as well as experience in reviewing ...